The Portuguese Diasporas in Asia

 The dates of each settlement vary slightly among sources, resulting in an overlap in periods.
 That is, although Macau was settled in the 16th century, the migration from Goa to Macau did not begin en masse until the late 17th century.
 Each date, however, marks the beginning of a specific period of settlement in a new destination.
 The fact that this particular group identified with Macau, rather than Goa or Portugal, suggests a longer period of cultural development took place there, and persists in the cultural identification of the Macanese to this day.

 By attempting to document the four stages of the Macanese Diaspora, I am also suggesting that each migration shared other characteristics.
 The societies in which they lived allowed many to thrive commercially.
 But when each colony began to decline, many were motivated to seek other destinations in later years.
 There was also a common ethnic make-up of a majority of its people, that is, a mix of Portuguese and other indigenous blood lines, which I will discuss below.
 Throughout each period the Macanese continued to maintain cultural ties to Europe.
 This permitted the development of a separate, hybrid culture with unique characteristics, such as a creole language.
-But unlike other diaspora movements, the Macanese did not seem compelled to migrate in each period, but were attracted by better opportunities in a new homeland.
+But unlike other diaspora movements, the Macanese did not seem compelled to migrate in each period, but were attracted by better opportunities in a new location.

 The Portuguese in India

 To illustrate these points, let us consider the Portuguese colonization of India.
 In the process we will outline the conditions of the Goan trade, the practice of inter-marriage with native people, and the relevance of later Macanese migration to Asia, and specifically to Macau and Hong Kong.